Read this article summarized with

 WARNING: Mold half weighs 150 lbs.
 Engage lifting fixture before removing the final bolt.

-This step catches 80% of documentation errors.
+This catches 80% of documentation errors.
 Most teams skip it.
-Do not skip it.
+Don’t.

-Print the instruction and hand it to an operator who is unfamiliar with this specific process.
-Have them read aloud and simulate following each step.
-Mark every point where they pause, ask a question, or express confusion.
+Print the instruction and hand it to an operator unfamiliar with this specific process.
+Have them read aloud and simulate each step.
+Mark every point where they pause, ask a question, or look confused.

 Common gaps found during verification: